 Given the pronghorn’s magnificent abilities to both detect and elude predators, how in the world is a slow, ungainly biped such a human supposed to get close enough to shoot one?
 The obvious answer is it’s not easy.
 However, it is possible—with the right tools and tactics.

 The most critical item in a hunter’s pronghorn kit is excellent optics.
 Quality binoculars are a must.
 Remember, those prairie lobsters can see you miles away, so you must even the odds.
-Best bet are 10 X 42 binoculars.
+Your best bets are 10 X 42 binoculars.
 Ten power will give you a distinct edge over the pronghorn’s eight power eyeballs.
-Use the binos to scan the wide open spaces these beasts inhabit.
-Pronghorns’ bright white rumps and chests stand out well against sage brush, tall grass, and sandy soil.
+Use the binos to scan the wide-open spaces these beasts inhabit.
+Pronghorns’ bright white rumps and chests stand out well against sagebrush, tall grass, and sandy soil.
 If there’s snow on the ground, their black throats and buff bodies will give them up.

 Although not imperative, a good spotting scope with a high magnification around 50 or 60 power will let you zero in on specific individuals.
 If your tags are for a particular gender (does’ ears look a lot like smaller buck horns from some angles), it helps to know if a herd has the proper animals in it before you launch a stalk which may cover miles and take hours to complete.

 Get some knee pads while you’re at it.
 You may have to crawl on hands and knees to complete a stalk.
 The pads should stay secure on your legs while you walk, but not cut off the circulation to your calves and feet.
-They should have a puncture resistant outer shell which is also soft enough to not make nose against brush or rocks.
+They should have a puncture-resistant outer shell that is also soft enough to not make noise against brush or rocks.